Pinterest Review: Features, Pricing, Pros and Cons

 - Have budget for a mid-tier subscription

-How does Pinterest compare to [main competitor]?
+How does Pinterest compare to its main competitor?

 Compared to its main competitors, Pinterest offers: